albertiaedev/Data-Science-Setup/README.md

  - Once inside your cloned repo, just type ```pip3 install -r requirements.txt``` to install all the dependencies needed to run this project.

- - Open a new notebook by typing ```jupyter notebook```, and start browwsing your files!
+ - Open a new notebook by typing ```jupyter notebook```, and start browsing your files!

 ## Donate